Bhavani-Rajan/twitoff-19/UPDATE_LOG.md

 ### OTHER:
 * Upon installation of Spacy be sure to download the [model](https://spacy.io/usage) as well.
-> Students will need this as well
-`<python -m spacy download en_core_web_md>`
+> Students will need this as well.
+You can also use ...sm or ...lg but more accurate with large models `<python -m spacy download en_core_web_md>`

+### Notes:
+* Runs slower than the Basilica API (suprising I know) but just keep that in mind when adding new users.